Algez/GEOS472_Final_Project_VancouverGreenSpace/README.md

 	4. Or maybe host all files on an online tile server...
 - We intend to use Translink's API to query all information related to Vancouver's transit system (i.e. live bus locations, coordinates for bus stops and routes, etc.).

-**Questions:  Focused questions you have for me and/or for yourselves moving forward!**

 ## Cooperation:
 - We have already created a new public GitHub repository for our final project to help with file/data management.
 - We are using Discord as our mean of communication.